ittsar/risk-stack/README.md

 ## MVP features
 - REST endpoints for frameworks, controls, projects, assets, risks, and findings with filtering, ordering, and summary analytics.
+- Directory endpoint for user lookups to power owner assignment from existing Django users.
 - Token-based authentication with auto-provisioned tokens for new users and OpenAPI documentation at `/api/openapi/` + `/api/docs/`.
 - Dashboard metrics (projects, risks, findings, assets, controls, frameworks) and risk severity heatmap.
 - Framework alignment view to map risks across NIST CSF, ISO/IEC 27001, PCI DSS, and HIPAA.